 Overcoming overthinking and analysis paralysis

 In a time of change, difficulties are bound to arise.
-And in the midst of all the uncertainty, even if we know how we want to move forward, there are then three main reasons why we can sometime find ourselves stuck.
+And in the midst of all this uncertainty, even if we know how we want to move forward, there are still three main reasons why we can find ourselves stuck.

-The first of these is overthinking or analysis-paralysis.
+The first of these is called overthinking or analysis-paralysis.

 “Is it nobler,” he wonders, “to suffer the slings and arrows of outrageous fortune?
 Or to take arms against a sea of troubles, and by opposing end them?”